"

 Figure 20.25.
 Stainless Steel Pipes / Photo Credit: U.S. Department of Energy, National Nuclear Security Administration, Office of Nonproliferation and Arms Control, PD

-Other stainless steel shapes that can be used are pipes as seen in Figure 20.25.
-Iconic stainless steel structures in America are the 630 foot tall St. Louis Arch (Figure 20.29), and the 110 ton Cloudgate in Chicago (Figure 20.30).
+Other stainless steel shapes that can be used are pipes, as seen in Figure 20.25, and even artwork.
+Iconic stainless steel structures in America include the 630-foot-tall Gateway Arch in St. Louis, MO (Figure 20.26) and the 110-ton Cloud Gate sculpture in Chicago, IL (Figure 20.27).
+They are tourist destinations and part of the local culture.
+Are you interested in welding fabrications like these?

 St. Louis Gateway Arch is pictured rising over the visitors’ center and museum building that is underneath the arch.
 Behind the arch the sky is blue with few clouds.